-Using HP Managed Services (select products only)
+Using HP Touchpoint Manager (select products only)

-HP Managed Services is a cloud-based IT solution that enables businesses to effectively manage and secure their company assets.
-HP Managed Services helps protect devices against malware and other attacks, monitors device health, and helps reduce time spent solving device and security issues.
+HP Touchpoint Manager is a cloud-based IT solution that enables businesses to effectively manage and secure their company assets.
+HP Touchpoint Manager helps protect devices against malware and other attacks, monitors device health, and enables you to reduce time spent solving end-user device and security issues.
 You can quickly download and install the software, which is highly cost effective relative to traditional in-house solutions.
-For more information, go to https://www.hptouchpointmanager.com/.